 What are the needs?

-Ethiopia also hosts the highest number of refugees in Africa – over 700 000 people.
-The refugees live in 24 camps located in Tigray, Afar, Somali, Gambella, and Benishangul Gumuz regions.
+Ethiopia also hosts refugees in 25 camps located in Tigray, Afar, Somali, Gambella, and Benishangul Gumuz regions.
 The country is facing an influx of refugees mainly from South Sudan and Somalia, but also from Sudan and Eritrea.

 Ethiopia is a disaster prone country.
 Around 12 million people in the country are regularly exposed to droughts, floods, landslides, epidemics and earthquakes.
 These regular shocks have many negative consequences such as destruction of assets and livelihoods, extreme poverty, under-nutrition, and extreme food insecurity.